How to Read the Bible

 The Revelation of Jesus Christ… (Revelation 1:1a)

 What is the Book of Revelation about?
 It’s about Jesus.
-It is the revelation of Jesus Christ.
+It is literally the revelation of Jesus Christ.
 Sure, it’s about other things as well.
 But like the rest of scripture, it is principally about Jesus, who has come and is coming again.

 The New Testament was written by people who saw Jesus, and this is true of John’s Revelation.

 The old apostle saw Jesus in all his glory and was told to “write what you see” (Rev. 1:11).
 When we read Revelation, we are reading what John saw.
 If we see what John saw—Jesus—we are reading correctly.
 If we see something else, such as a projection of ourselves and our shortcomings, we are reading it wrong.

 For instance, in one of the seven letters, we find Jesus walking among the lampstands.
 It sounds mysterious, but it’s a powerful revelation of Christ-with-us.
 The lampstands, Jesus explains, are the churches.
 Jesus is walking among the churches.

-How does this help us?
 It sets us free from the false image of an aloof and distant Lord.
 Jesus is among the lampstands meaning he is with us and for us.
 It’s good news for those who feel far from God.

 In his letters we encounter his heart.
 While the Gospels record the words and actions of Jesus, his letters reveal his thoughts towards us, and they are good.